-Raheem et al. looked at anticoagulants and antiplatelets as a combined group and concluded that it is unnecessary to cease these agents before TRUS biopsy.31 A total of 91 and 98 patients were included in their anticoagulation/antiplatelet (monotherapy of Aspirin, Warfarin, Clopidogrel, or Low Molecular Weight Heparin or dual therapy of Aspirin and Warfarin or Clopidogrel) and control groups, respectively.
-The median INR for Warfarin patients was 2.35.
-Using a 12-core peripheral zone technique, the authors found the incidence of rectal bleeding to be similar in those taking \leq two anticoagulants (40%) and those taking none (39%).
-Little has yet been reported about the effect of new oral anticoagulants (NOACs) on prostate biopsy bleeding rates although one study does recommend discontinuing such agents five days pre-biopsy, bridging with therapeutic Heparin and then restarting the NOAC 6-8 hours after biopsy in the absence of worrisome bleeding.32
+Raheem et al looked at anticoagulants and antiplatelets as a combined group and concluded that it is unnecessary to cease these agents before TRUS biopsy.
+A total of 91 and 98 patients were included in their anticoagulation/ antiplatelet (monotherapy of ASA, warfarin, clopidogrel, or low molecular weight heparin or dual therapy of ASA and warfarin or clopidogrel) and control groups, respectively.
+The median INR for warfarin patients was 2.35.
+Using a 12-core peripheral zone technique, the authors found the incidence of rectal bleeding to be similar in those taking $\leq 2$ anticoagulants (40%) and those taking none (39%).
+Little has yet been reported on the effect of new oral anticoagulants (NOACs) on prostate biopsy bleeding rates, although one study does recommend discontinuing such agents five days pre-biopsy, bridging with therapeutic heparin and then restarting the NOAC 6-8 hours after biopsy in the absence of worrisome bleeding.

-Interestingly, Asano et al. report no statistical difference with regard to the incidence of rectal bleeding following TP prostate biopsy between those taking antithrombotic agents and those not.14
+Interestingly, Asano et al report no statistical difference with regard to the incidence of rectal bleeding following TP prostate biopsy between those taking antithrombotic agents and those not.